‘Bachelorette’ Emily Maynard Officially Introduces Baby Girl Magnolia Belle To Instagram

 Welcome to the world Magnolia Belle Johnson.
 You are the most perfect addition to our family and to say your brothers and sister are already in love would be an understatement.
 My sweet Nola Belle, you are absolute magic and I can’t wait to see God uncover your personality each day.
 I’m so happy He picked me to be your mommy!

-A candid Polaroid snap was included, along with an adorable snapshot showing the three boys meeting the newborn as big sister Ricki held her.
-One of the boys kissed Nola Belle on the forehead and the variety of pictures demonstrated that all three of Emily and Tyler’s sons seemed quite smitten.
-Ricki, Emily’s teenage daughter from her prior relationship with deceased racecar driver Ricky Hendrick, was clearly smitten as well.
+A candid Polaroid snap was included, along with an adorable shot showing the three boys meeting the newborn as big sister Ricki held her.

+One of the boys kissed Nola Belle on the forehead, and the variety of pictures demonstrated that all three of Emily and Tyler’s sons seemed quite smitten.
+Ricki, Emily’s teenage daughter from her prior relationship with deceased race car driver Ricky Hendrick, was clearly smitten as well.

 The final photo showed the newborn sleeping as she was snuggled up in a pink blanket at home.
-She wore a pink headband and girly outfit and looked quite sweet.
+She wore a pink headband and a girly outfit and looked quite sweet.

-Nearly 60,000 likes and 1,000 comments poured in during the first hour after Emily had shared this selection of pictures.
+Nearly 60,000 likes and 1,000 comments poured in during the first hour after Emily shared this selection of pictures.

 “The only human who looks stunning during and right after giving birth!
 Congrats,” one fan commented.